Virginia Tech’s upset bid falls short against No. 14 Notre Dame, 32-29

 He walked to the sideline in clear discomfort favoring his right side but went back into the game with 5:20 left in the fourth quarter with Virginia Tech clinging to the narrowest of margins.

+“I mean obviously it was a little bit of pain,” Burmeister said, adding his arm went numb for a brief period.
+“But I’m always going to go if I can go.”

-A mental error on the first series of the second half cost Virginia Tech a touchdown.
+An error on the first series of the second half cost Virginia Tech a touchdown.
 On second and eight from the Notre Dame 13, wide receiver Tayvion Robinson caught an apparent touchdown from Burmeister, but left guard Lecitus Smith and center Brock Hoffman were ruled ineligible downfield.

 The Hokies wound up settling for John Parker Romo’s 26-yard field goal for a 16-14 lead with 8:53 to go in the third quarter.

-The final minutes of the second quarter featured quick scoring drives from both teams that resulted in Virginia Tech trailing at halftime, 14-13, when Romo, a senior transfer from Tulsa, connected on a career-long 52-yard field goal as time expired.
+The final minutes of the second quarter featured quick scoring drives from both teams that resulted in Virginia Tech trailing 14-13 at halftime after Romo, a senior transfer from Tulsa, connected on a career-long 52-yard field goal as time expired.

-Virginia Tech got into position for Romo to attempt the kick thanks to passes of 10, 23 and 13 yards from Burmeister after the Hokies had taken over at their 19 with 28 seconds to play.
+Virginia Tech got into position for Romo to attempt the kick thanks to passes of 10, 23 and 13 yards from Burmeister (14 for 29, 171 yards) after the Hokies had taken over at their 19 with 28 seconds to play.

 Moments earlier Notre Dame had capped an 80-yard drive with Buchner completing an eight-yard scoring pass to Kyren Williams.
 The sophomore running back was wide open in the front right of the end zone thanks to a bit of misdirection on the play that led to miscommunication between Waller and linebacker Alan Tisdale.

-Buchner came off the bench to direct the Fighting Irish to their first touchdown with 3:44 left in the first half.
+Buchner came off the bench to direct the Fighting Irish to its first touchdown with 3:44 left in the first half.
 The freshman’s three-yard run punctuated a seven-play, 75-yard drive featuring Buchner completing a 46-yard pass to wide receiver Kevin Austin.

 Buchner dropped the precise throw directly into the arms of Austin despite tight coverage on the part of Waller as the two drifted toward the right boundary.

-Coan, a senior transfer from Wisconsin, had begun the game at quarterback for Notre Dame amid a dose of gamesmanship from Coach Brian Kelly, who at the start of the week declined to reveal the starter while indicating he was certain who that player would be.
+Coan, a senior transfer from Wisconsin, began the game at quarterback for Notre Dame amid a dose of gamesmanship from Coach Brian Kelly, who at the start of the week declined to reveal his starter while indicating he was certain who that player would be.

 The Fighting Irish have used three quarterbacks this season, including freshman Drew Pyne.